RL makes MLLMs see better than SFT: How does MLLM training affect visual representations?

 \subsection{Evaluating vision encoders beyond MLLM Benchmarks}

 \hltext{paviolet}{\hlfoufir}{\textbf{ImageNet Classification.}} We conduct model scaling experiments on ImageNet classification, performing a linear-probe evaluation with the features extracted from the visual components.
 Note that the features are originally used as the visual token inputs in the MLLM.
-As shown in \Cref{fig:imagenet}, our investigation highlights the following key points. (\textit{i}) The MLLM post-training actually reshapes the visual representations. (\textit{ii}) DPO consistently outperforms SFT in the vision-only benchmark.
-DPO outperforms SFT in ImageNet Top-1 accuracy by +1.83\%p for SigLIP2-So/16 coupled with a Qwen-3B head, and by +1.96\%p for SigLIP2-L/16 with a Qwen-1.5B head.
-We claim this as a novel finding: DPO—a prevalent RL method in the LLM community~\citep{qwen3,llama_v3}—is more effective than SFT, not only for \textbf{aligning LLMs} but also for \textbf{learning visual representations}. (\textit{iii}) MLLM training with larger LLMs yields a high-performing vision encoder that retains its effectiveness even when separated from the LLM.
+As shown in \cref{fig:imagenet}, our investigation highlights the following key points. (\textit{i}) The MLLM post-training actually reshapes the visual representations. (\textit{ii}) DPO consistently outperforms SFT in the vision-only benchmark, improving ImageNet Top-1 accuracy by +1.83\%p for SigLIP2-So/16 coupled with a Qwen-3B head and by +1.96\%p for SigLIP2-L/16 with a Qwen-1.5B head.
+We claim this as a novel finding: DPO—a prevalent RL method in the LLM community~\citep{qwen3,llama_v3}—is more effective than SFT, not only for \textbf{aligning LLMs} but also for \textbf{learning visual representations}. (\textit{iii}) MLLM training with larger LLMs yields a high-performing vision encoder.
 For instance, when trained on DPO, the SigLIP2-So/16 coupled with a 7B LLM exhibits a +4.4\%p increase in ImageNet accuracy compared to when coupled with a 0.5B LLM.
 It supports the hypothesis that larger-capacity LLMs provide more informative optimization signals to the vision encoder.

-Additionally, we investigate how the data scale of \textit{Stage\,2} post-training affects visual representations, using the MLLM architecture described in \Cref{sec:mllms-under-dpo} (Qwen2.5-1.5B and SigLIP2-So/16).
-The results in \Cref{fig:imagenet-data} show a notable difference from those observed in \Cref{fig:scaling_mllm_data}.
+Additionally, we investigate how the data scale of \textit{Stage\,2} post-training affects visual representations, using the MLLM architecture described in \cref{sec:mllms-under-dpo} (Qwen2.5-1.5B and SigLIP2-So/16).
+The results in \cref{fig:imagenet-data} show a notable difference from those observed in \cref{fig:scaling_mllm_data}.
 While performance on MLLM benchmarks improves for both SFT and DPO with more data, only DPO benefits from data scaling in the quality of visual representation.
 This finding suggests that the choice of MLLM training strategy fundamentally alters \textit{how the model sees an image}.